kmlibin/dashboardpage/README.md

 * email: gato@dev.com
 * pass: test123

 This React App is just designed to be a dashboard page - it has an input field where you can write a list of todos, it uses a stored user zipcode to show local weather conditions and it shows a random inspirational quote.
 These were the general parameters given by Codecademy, but I wanted to practice using Firebase so I added a nav bar up top that shows a stored user image and name.
-As I said, I also used it to store zipcodes, and I ended up using it to store the weather API key.
+I also used it to store zipcodes, and I ended up using it to store the weather API key.

 I added icons to each todo, that way you can delete or mark them as complete.
 Once you've completed something, an option also appears to "redo".
 Confetti appears when todos are marked complete.